FAQs (Frequently Asked Questions)

-Spanish word meaning “short course”, or in this case “A Short Course in Christian Living”, an opportunity to grow in faith and in spirituality.
+Spanish word meaning “short course,” or in this case “A Short Course in Christian Living.”
+It is an opportunity to grow in faith and in spirituality.

-Why do we do it?
-The goal of the Cursillo Movement is to change environments for Christ, and candidates chosen for the weekend should be Christians who will be counted on to return to their environments for the purpose of witnessing to the power of the Holy Spirit in their own lives.
+The goal of the Cursillo Movement is to change environments for Christ.
+Candidates should be Christians who Christ can count on to return to their environments to witness to the power of the Holy Spirit in their own lives.
 In other words, mentoring leadership qualities in current Christians, so we return to our parishes filled with a renewed spirit to lead others toward a closer walk with Christ.

 Many other programs support the person seeking answers about the Episcopal faith.
-Cursillo does not focus on conversion or faith answering questions like Alpha or other programs.
-It is designed for the mature Episcopalian with a desire of God’s love, and to have a longing to do God’s work in the Church and in the world.
+Cursillo does not focus on conversion or faith, answering questions like Alpha or other programs.
+Cursillo is for the mature Episcopalian with a desire of God’s love, and to have a longing to do God’s work in the Church and in the world.

 This was a surprising question for me, and I would like to squelch any misconceptions immediately.
-No one is ever held hostage at DaySpring.
-Your sponsor will drive you to DaySpring Episcopal Conference Center in Ellenton, FL as a part of their palanca to you.
+We never hold anyone hostage at DaySpring.
+Your sponsor will drive you to DaySpring Episcopal Conference Center in Ellenton, Florida as a part of their palanca to you.
 Your sponsor will also arrange for your pick-up on Sunday, or pick you up themselves.
-Each participant is encouraged to engage fully in the weekend without distractions of “the world” (i.e. cell phones, internet, or watches).
+We encourage each participant to engage fully in the weekend without distractions of “the world” (i.e. cell phones, internet, or watches).
 If it becomes apparent that this weekend isn’t the right time for you – arrangements can and will be made for your pick-up.

-Are there Cursillo Secrets?
 You may have been told by some who have attended the weekend that they can’t tell you what Cursillo is all about or what goes on during a weekend.
-This is not true; there are surprises but no secrets!
+This is not true; there are surprises, but no secrets!
 Everything that goes on during the weekend may be told to anyone.
 Cursillo literature is available to anyone.